UPDATED: OCTOBER 02, 2023 | 3 MIN READ

 And suppose your parent has an insurance policy through the Marketplace.
 In that case, they can add you to their insurance application when they enroll in a new plan or during the annual Open Enrollment or Special Enrollment Period.
 While most programs will drop you once December 31 hits the year you turn 26, some policies and states may have varying rules.

 So, it’s best to have your parents double-check their plan before adding you so that everyone will know what to expect.
-Some exceptions could disqualify you from your parent’s insurance plan, even if you’re under 26 years old.
+Some exceptions could disqualify you from your parent’s insurance plan, even under 26 years old.
 Some of those exceptions include the following:

 - If you have dependents of your own

 - If you’re married

 - If you aren’t a tax dependent on your parents’ taxes